kbaltrinic/http-backend-proxy/README.md

 *Hint:* If we rename our in-test proxy from `proxy` to `$httpBackend`, our tests will more easily get through any linting we may have set up.

-When buffering is turned off the context object is synchronized with the browser before every call to `respond()`.
-If buffering is turned on, this syncronization occurs as part of the call to `flush()`.
-This is important, because is it the value of context at the time of syncronization, not at the point when `respond()` is called on the proxy, that determines its value in the browser.
+When buffering is turned off, the context object is synchronized with the browser before every call to `respond()`.
+When buffering is turned on, this syncronization occurs as part of the call to `flush()`.
+This is important, because is it the value of the context object at the time of syncronization, not at the point when `respond()` is called on the proxy, that determines its value in the browser.
+More precisely, since values in the context object may not even be evaluated in the browser until an HTTP call occurs, the value at the time of the HTTP call will be the value of the object as of the most recent prior syncronization.
+Said another way, there is no closure mechanism in play here.

 ####Configuring the Context Object
 If for some reason you don't like your context object being called 'context' (or more importantly, if it should turn out to conflict with a future property of $httpBackend), it can be renamed by adding `contextField: "a-new-field-name"` to the configuration object that the proxy is constructed with.
 Passing a value of `false` will disable the context passing mechanism all together.